jonespm/caliper-python/README.md

 the code base should ensure the tests run clean under Python 3.7, 2.7, PyPy, and PyPy3.

-Currently, merges into the ongoing `imsglobal_caliper` work get tested in Travis-CI (xenial-based build environment) against Python versions 2.7, 3.7, 3.8 (development version), PyPy, and PyPy3.
+Currently, merges into the ongoing `imsglobal_caliper` work get tested in Travis-CI (xenial-based build environment) against Python versions 3.7, 3.8 (development version), and PyPy3.

 ## Build and install